Shathe/MNasNet-Keras-Tensorflow/README.md

 * Tensorflow-gpu 1.10

 ## Try it
-Try it on the MNist dataset! just execute:
+Try it on the MNIST dataset! just execute:
 ```
 python train.py
 ```